woodpecker-kit/woodpecker-npm/README.md

 ## for what

-- this project used to woodpecker plugin
+- this project used to woodpecker-ci for npm publish

 ## Contributing